 Next day, at first light on Friday, March 11, some Cardinals called on Medici and urged him to hurry so that they could get the business done.
 Mass was celebrated in the Chapel of S. Nicholas, even before the sun was up, and then the Cardinals settled down to a written scrutiny.
 Since Medici was the senior Cardinal Deacon, it was his office to read the ballots as they were drawn from the chalice, which he did with complete modesty and calm.
 Cardinal Giovanni de'Medici, at the age of 37, was elected.
 The Masters of Ceremonies and others were summoned and the Act of Election was drawn up.
-Cardinal Sansone Riario, the Chamberlain, presented the ring of the Fisherman.
+Cardinal Sansone Riario, the Chamberlain, presented the ring of the Fisherman, the one which had been worn by Julius II.
 The Pope was then seated on a throne, and presented with writing instruments with which he signed the Electoral Capitulations (again), which were offered to him by Riario and Farnese.
 The Masters of Ceremonies inquired as to his throne name.
 Medici replied that he did not care, and would leave it to the Cardinals.
 The Cardinals, however, pressed him to make the choice, and he allowed that he had been thinking of Leo X. They immediately showed their approval, and then proceeded to the first adoration.
 Cardinal Farnese, who was now the senior Cardinal Deacon, then made the public announcement of the Election.
 The new Pope was then carried in the sedia gestatoria to the Basilica of S. Peter's where the second adoration took place at the high altar, Cardinal Riario intoning the Te Deum.
 The Cardinals were then given permission to leave and return to their palaces in the City.
 The Pope was carried back to the Vatican Palace, which took between one and two hours because of the crush of people wanting to see and touch him.

 His announcement of his election as Pope (Postquam Deus Maximus), dated March 14, 1513, and sent to the Doge of Venice, Leonardo Loredan, is given by Marino Sanuto (6, 50-51).